 B. When handling tyres and accessories, operators must:

 • Be equipped with their usual protective equipment for handling.

 • Use instruments and equipment that will not damage the tyres.

 C. Additional Michelin storage information:

-• It is strongly recommended that tyres to be stored should be inflated with nitrogen.
+- It is strongly recommended that fitted tyres which are to be stored should be inflated with Nitrogen.
 If air is used then it must be as dry as possible before it enters the tyre.
 Ensure that a valve cap is fitted to the valve.

-• Tyres on vehicles suspended above the ground should be deflated to around half the normal pressure for the vehicle.
+- Tyres on vehicles suspended off the ground should be deflated to approximately half the normal pressure for the vehicle.

-• Stored spare tyres should also be deflated to around half the normal pressure for the vehicle.
+- Spare tyres in storage should also be deflated to approximately half the normal pressure for the vehicle.

-• A procedure must be put in place to ensure that tyres stored at reduced pressure are correctly re-inflated when they are returned to service.
+- A procedure must be established to ensure that tyres which have been in storage at reduced pressure, are correctly re-inflated when they are returned to service.

-• Any tyre that has been stored should be visually inspected by competent personnel before entering or re-entering service.
+- Any tyre which has been stored, should be visually inspected by competent personnel before entering or re-entering service.